 Make sure to take our free online trading courses.
-We teach you not only options and swing trading but how to day trade as well.
+We teach you not only options and swing trading but also how to day trade.
 So, can you day trade on Robinhood?
-Keep reading and we’ll show you how!
+Keep reading, and we’ll show you how

-So you know you can only make three-day trades in a five trading day period unless you have at least $25,000 of equity in your Instant or Gold account at the end of the previous day.
+So you know you can only make three-day trades in a five-trading period unless you have at least $25,000 of equity in your Instant or Gold Account at the end of the previous day.

 I know this sounds tricky, but it just means that to day trade today, you need to have had more than $25,000 in your Account at the end of the day yesterday.

 Not surprisingly, the value of your portfolio may fluctuate above $25,000 at any point during the trading day.
 But what’s important is your closing balance of the previous trading day.

-Robinhood makes it easy to verify whether you are restricted from day trading or not by simply visiting the Account—> Day Trades section of your app.
+Robinhood makes verifying whether you are restricted from day trading easy by visiting your app’s Account—> Day Trades section.

-Keep in mind this value doesn’t include your Gold Buying Power–only the cash and stocks in your account.
+Remember that this value doesn’t include your Gold Buying Power–only the cash and stocks in your Account.

-However, the five-trading-day window doesn’t necessarily line up with the calendar week.
+However, the five-trading-day window doesn’t align with the calendar week.
 For example, Wednesday through Tuesday could be a five-trading-day period.

-If you place your fourth day trade in the five-day window, your account’s marked for pattern day trading for ninety calendar days.
+If you place your fourth-day trade in the five-day window, your Account is marked for pattern-day trading for ninety calendar days.

-In short, this means you can’t place any day trades for ninety days unless you bring your account above $25,000.
-Make sure to have proper stock market training so you don’t blow up your trading account.
-Don’t worry, Robinhood will remind you as you make day trades.
-A window will pop up and tell you “You just made your second day trade” for example.
+In short, you can’t place any day trades for ninety days unless you bring your Account above $25,000.
+Have proper stock market training to avoid blowing up your trading account.
+Don’t worry; Robinhood will remind you as you make day trades.
+A window will pop up and tell you, “You just made your second-day trade,” for example.

 Unfortunately no. If you want to day trade on Robinhood, your instant deposits won’t count towards meeting the $25,000 minimum.
-For example, let’s say you transferred $1,000 into your Robinhood account.
+For example, you transferred $1,000 into your Robinhood account.